mui/mui-x/docs/data/data-grid/filtering/filtering.md

 ## Quick filter

-Quick filter allows filtering rows using free text.
+Quick filter allows filtering rows by multiple columns with a single text input.
 To enable it, you can add the `<GridToolbarQuickFilter />` component to your custom toolbar or pass `showQuickFilter` to the default `<GridToolbar />`.

 By default, the quick filter considers the input as a list of values separated by space and keeps only rows that contain all the values.